wilganm1/My-stuff/Animate wallpaper/README.md

               -pics
                -gif 1

 First, you must choose which images you want to cycle through, or in my case, choose a gif found on the internet that you can split into images to use.
 If you want a gif, right click it and select "copy image link" Here is the website I used to split gifs into separate imgages: https://ezgif.com/split.
 I recommend you use gifs that perfectly cycle through with no jarring cuts in them.
-You can edit each frame in different ways like changing the size, brightness, etc.
+You can edit each frame in different ways like changing the size, brightness, etc. Make sure you know what the dimensions of your wallpaper is.

 **Save as png file in the dropdown window, then hit the "Split to frames!" button.
 On the next page, download as zip, then extract them to the folder you created.**